syncfusion-content/uwp-docs/uwp/Numeric-UpDown/ParsingMode.md

 ---
 layout: post
-title: ParsingMode in UWP Numeric UpDown control | Syncfusion
+title: ParsingMode in UWP SfNumericUpDown | Syncfusion®
-description: Learn here all about ParsingMode support in Syncfusion UWP Numeric UpDown (SfNumericUpDown) control and more.
+description: Learn about the ParsingMode support in the Syncfusion® UWP SfNumericUpDown control using the ParsingMode property with Double and Decimal enum values.
 platform: uwp
-control: SfNumeric UpDown
+control: SfNumericUpDown
 documentation: ug
 ---

-# ParsingMode in UWP Numeric UpDown (SfNumericUpDown)
+# ParsingMode in UWP SfNumericUpDown

 Value of the SfNumericUpDown gets parsed based on ParsingMode property.
 ParsingMode is of type Parsers which is enum of Double and Decimal.
 DefaultValue for ParsingMode is Double.